 Figure 1.
 POAP Network Infrastructure

-commands that support XML, this API puts the command output in a Python
+For CLI commands that support XML, this API puts the command output in a Python dictionary.

-be useful to help search the output of
+This API can be useful to help search the output of show commands.

 The POAP process has the following phases: